gibber-cc/gibber/README.md

 The build outputs a UMD file, gibber.audio.lib.js, and a minified version.

+NOTE: due to recent changes in Chrome (as of version 66) that require audio to be triggered by user interaction, you must now pass all your Gibber code in a function to the `Gibber.init()` method.
+The function will then be executed after the user clicks anywhere in the browser window, which will in turn initialize the audio engine.

 ## Usage
 The library can be used with plain script tags, or CommonJS-/ AMD- style includes.
 Below is an example HTML file which plays a simple drum beat, bass line, and random melody.